 By the end of 2022, the Tesla Model Y may be on its way to becoming the world’s best-selling car.
 That’s not just best-selling in the EV market, either.
 The honor goes for both electric and gas-powered cars alike.
 It’s a remarkable feat, and one that Tesla will have earned by offering multiple trims of the Model Y. These trims are the Model Y Long Range and the Model Y Performance.
-But, when it comes to the Long Range vs. Performance, what differentiates the two?
+But when it comes to the Model Y Performance vs. Long Range, what differentiates the two?

 Model Y Long Range vs. Performance: Side-By-Side Comparison

-Model Y Long Range vs. Performance: Key Differences
+Model Y Performance vs. Long Range: Key Differences

 Beyond this, though, the differences between the two start to stack up.
 The Model Y Long Range — as you might have guessed — has a longer range between charges.
 On the other hand, the Model Y Performance has faster acceleration and higher top speed.
 What’s more, the Model Y Performance has a higher combined horsepower between its dual engines and a higher base price to boot.

 Looking beyond the details pertaining to the cars’ respective speeds, there are a few other distinguishing features to note.
 For one, the Long Range has space for seating up to seven.
 The Performance, by comparison, only has enough room for seating up to five.
 The Performance is slightly heavier than the Long Range.
 It also requires larger tires compared to the Long Range: 21″ instead of 19″-20″.